 As well-intentioned as the Christians were – and to their credit, the group’s sound was definitely distinctive – they seemed locked into an MOR sheen that, despite moments of real beauty, inevitably turned tedious.

-Garry Christian moved to Paris in 1995 to record a solo album, effectively breaking up the band.
-But they had reformed by 1999.
+The media tended to focus their attention on the striking appearance of the tall, shaven-headed Garry, who moved to Paris in 1995 to record a solo album, effectively breaking up the band – but they had reformed by 1999.